One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Experiments

-Comparisons of supervised learning, low-shot learning, and semi-supervised learning (w.r.t. four backbone CNNs: \resnet-50 \cite{resnet}, \mobilenet-v2 \cite{mobilenetv2}, \densenet \cite{densenet}, and \efficientnet \cite{efficientnet}) for glaucoma diagnosis are provided in Tab. \ref{tab.auc_backbones}.
-First, these results suggest that the MTTNNs fine tuned with OVV self-training that requires a small number of labeled images perform similarly (AUROC 95\% CI overlaps considerably) and, in some cases, significantly better (AUROC 95\% CI does not overlap) than the backbone CNNs trained with a large number of labeled images (50 times larger) under full supervision.
+Comparisons of supervised learning, low-shot learning, and semi-supervised learning (w.r.t. four backbone CNNs: \resnet-50, \mobilenet-v2, DenseNet, and EfficientNet) for glaucoma diagnosis are provided in Table \ref{tab.auc_backbones}.
+First, these results suggest that the MTSNs fine-tuned with OVV self-training that requires a small number of labeled fundus images perform similarly (AUROC 95\% CI overlaps considerably) and, in some cases, significantly better (AUROC 95\% CI does not overlap) than the backbone CNNs trained with a large number of labeled fundus images (50 times larger) under full supervision.

-Specifically, when using \resnet-50 \cite{resnet}, \mobilenet-v2 \cite{mobilenetv2}, or \densenet \cite{densenet} as the backbone CNN, SSL performs similarly to supervised learning on the OHTS and DIGS/ADAGES test sets, and in most cases significantly better than supervised learning on the ACRIMA and LAG datasets.
-Although \efficientnet \cite{efficientnet} trained through supervised learning performs unsatisfactorily on all four test sets, it shows considerable compatibility with MTTNN in the LSL and SSL experiments.
-Second as expected, the AUROC scores achieved by LSL are in most, but not all, cases slightly lower than those achieved by the backbone CNNs, when evaluated on the OHTS test set.
-However, LSL shows better generalizability than supervised learning on the ACRIMA and LAG datasets.
-Moreover, since LSL uses only a small amount of training data, training a MTTNN is much faster than supervised learning.
-As MTTNNs assembled with \resnet-50 \cite{resnet} and \mobilenet-v2 \cite{mobilenetv2} typically demonstrate better performances than the ones assembled with \densenet \cite{densenet} and \efficientnet \cite{efficientnet}, we only use the former two CNNs for the following experiments.
+Specifically, when using \resnet-50, \mobilenet-v2, or \densenet as the backbone CNN, semi-supervised learning performs similarly to supervised learning on the OHTS and DIGS/ADAGES test sets, and in most cases, significantly better than supervised learning on the ACRIMA and LAG datasets.
+Although \efficientnet trained through supervised learning performs unsatisfactorily on all four test sets, it shows considerable compatibility with MTSN in the low-shot and semi-supervised learning experiments.
+Second as expected, the AUROC scores achieved by low-shot learning are in most, but not all, cases slightly lower than those achieved by the backbone CNNs, when evaluated on the OHTS test set.
+However, low-shot learning shows better generalizability than supervised learning on the ACRIMA and LAG datasets.
+Moreover, since low-shot learning uses only a small amount of training data, training an MTSN is much faster than supervised learning.
+As MTSNs assembled with \resnet-50 and \mobilenet-v2 typically demonstrate better performances than the ones assembled with \densenet and EfficientNet, we only use the former two CNNs for the following experiments.

+We also employ Grad-CAM++ \cite{gradcamplus} to explain the models' decision-making, as shown in Fig. \ref{fig.resnet50_visualization}.
+These results suggest that the optic nerve head areas impact model decisions most.
+The neuroretinal rim areas are identified as most important, and the periphery contributed comparatively little to model decisions for both healthy and GON eyes \cite{christopher2018performance}.